adescode/AiA-blog/content/posts/2020-01-04---Price-Of-A-Website-Nigeria.md

 socialImage: "/media/img-price-nig.jpg"
 ---

-In building a website there are two things to consider, type of website and who is developing it.

 ![How much does it cost to build a website in Nigeria](/media/img-price-nig.jpg)

+To build a website there are two things to consider, type of website and who is developing it.

-# Type
+### Type of websites
+- Staic Website
+- Dynamic Website

+Static Website